ryuzakyl/kubernetes-examples/service-meshes/istio/README.md

 Inside the `istio-system` namespace, we can see a pod for [`istiod`](https://istio.io/latest/blog/2020/istiod/) and [`istio-ingressgateway`](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/):
 ![istio-system pods](assets/images/istio-system-pods.png)

-For more information about `Gateway` on Istion, please check [this](https://istio.io/latest/docs/reference/config/networking/gateway/).
+For more information about `Gateway` on `Istio`, please check [this](https://istio.io/latest/docs/reference/config/networking/gateway/) and [this](https://www.alibabacloud.com/blog/north-south-traffic-management-of-istio-gateways-with-answers-from-service-mesh-experts_596658).

 ## `istioctl analyze`